Location: Denver, CO

 How To Apply

-If this job truly speaks to you, please send a cover letter explaining why (not your standard cover letter!), plus a resume, to firstname.lastname@example.org with “Front Range Field Organizer” in the subject line.
-We are also hiring for a very similar position, posted on our website, titled “Colorado Outdoor Business Alliance Organizer.”
-If you are interested in applying to both jobs, please state “BOTH COBA and Field Organizer” in your subject line.
+If this job truly speaks to you, please send a cover letter explaining why (not your standard cover letter!) and a resume, to firstname.lastname@example.org with “Front Range Field Organizer” in the subject line.
 Please indicate in your email where you heard about this position.
-Applications will be accepted through March 1, 2018.
+Applications will be accepted through April 25, 2018.
 No phone calls please.